What is Delta-8? An In Depth Look

 In essence, Delta-8 is a slightly modified version of Delta-9.
 Both of these are naturally-occurring in the plant.

-In this article, we will cover everything you need to know about this compound so that you can decide if you would like to try it.
+In this article, we will cover everything you need to know about this compound so that you can decide if you would like to try it from stores such as area52.com.

 Whenever you’re ready to learn about the wonders of the less intense THC molecule, keep reading.